Aniruddhakhedkar/SQL_Data_Analysis_and_Visualization_with_Power-BI_for_the_FDA/README.md

 #### Part - 2 Power BI Visualizations:

-i.
-Visualize the yearly approval trends of drugs.
-Highlight any significant patterns and/or fluctuations, if any. ii.
-Explore approval trends over the years based on different sponsors.
-Uncover patterns and changes in approval rates among sponsors. iii.
-Visualize the segmentation of products based on MarketingStatus. iv.
-Show the total number of applications for each MarketingStatus.
+1) Visualize the yearly approval trends of drugs.
+Highlight any significant patterns and/or fluctuations, if any.
+2) Explore approval trends over the years based on different sponsors.
+Uncover patterns and changes in approval rates among sponsors.
+3) Visualize the segmentation of products based on MarketingStatus.
+4) Show the total number of applications for each MarketingStatus.
 Enable users to filter by years and MarketingStatus for detailed analysis.

-v.
-Analyze the grouping of drugs by dosage form.
+5) Analyze the grouping of drugs by dosage form.
 Visualize the distribution of approvals across different forms.
-Identify the most successful dosage form. vi.
-Visualize drug approvals based on therapeutic classes.
+Identify the most successful dosage form.
+6) Visualize drug approvals based on therapeutic classes.
 Identify classes with the highest number of approvals.